autistic-symposium/autistic-cypherpunk-toolkit/README.md

 ## Upcoming technology

 * [Zora Protocol](https://zora.engineering/whitepaper): a universal market protocol for media ownership.
+Creators can set a perpetual ownership stake in their work, and are rewarded whenever ownership changes hands.
+Based on Ethereum blockchain and ERC-721 tokens.

 ## Marketplaces on NFTs